-Pedestrian activity is an indication of a city’s vitality.
+A city’s vitality depends upon pedestrians.
 There is a direct link between economic prosperity and the safety and ease of being a pedestrian.
-The more we who live in cities walk, the better the city in almost all respects: health, retail spending, emissions pollution and so on.
+The more we who live in cities walk, the better the city in almost all respects: health, retail spending and emissions pollution.

 Find out more about smart cities, or read on to discover how individual cities are using smart pedestrian counts.

-Manchester wants to use big data to help manage the city in real-time to provide real-time information for residents and workers, and to better use information to help policy makers.
+Manchester wants to use big data to provide real-time information for residents and workers, and to better use information to help policy makers.
 The city is aiming to:

 - Identify opportunities to improve city “walkability” and transport.